-The Applicant projects using a total of 20.18 acre-feet of water from the Greeley 35th Avenue Pit for dust suppression during this plan period.
+The Applicant projects using a total of 20.18 acre-feet of water from the Greeley 35th Avenue Pit for dust suppression during each of the plan periods.
+The total production depletions at the 35th Avenue site will be equal to 21.06 acre-feet during the April 1, 2024 through March 31, 2025 period and 20.62 acre-feet during the April 1, 2025 through March 31, 2026 period.

 MM also owns and operates a concrete batching plant on site.
 Water for concrete batching purposes is pumped from an existing alluvial well, permit no. 47856-F (WDID 0307597), located within the DRMS permit boundary.
-The Applicant does not anticipate operating the concrete batching plant during this plan period.
+The Applicant does not anticipate operating the concrete batching plant during the plan periods.

-The total consumptive use of groundwater at the Greeley 35th Avenue Pit (including evaporative and operational losses) is estimated to be 107.98 acre-feet for this plan period.
+The total consumptive use of groundwater at the Greeley 35th Avenue Pit (including evaporative and operational losses) is estimated to be 116.81 acre-feet for the April 1, 2024 through March 31, 2025 plan period and 116.37 acre-feet for the April 1, 2025 through March 31, 2026 plan period.

-Depletions were lagged to the Cache la Poudre River using the IDS Alluvial AWAS analytical stream depletion model, with the following parameters: specific yield (SY) = 0.2, distance from the centroid of the 35^{th} Avenue Pit site to the river (X) = 1,500 feet, aquifer width (W) = 5,000 feet, and transmissivity (T) = 120,000 gallons per day per foot.
-The total lagged depletions for the Greeley 35^{th} Avenue Pit were determined to be 107.54 acre-feet for this plan period.
-This amount includes lagged depletions resulting from past consumptive use at the site that are projected to impact the river during this plan period.
-The attached Table 1 shows the monthly breakdown of evaporative, operational, and lagged depletions for the Greeley 35^{th} Avenue Pit.
+Depletions were lagged to the Cache la Poudre River using the IDS Alluvial AWAS analytical stream depletion model, with the following parameters: specific yield (SY) = 0.2, distance from the centroid of the 35th Avenue Pit site to the river (X) = 1,500 feet, aquifer width (W) = 5,000 feet, and transmissivity (T) = 120,000 gallons per day per foot.
+The total lagged depletions for the Greeley 35th Avenue Pit were determined to be 115.41 acre-feet for the April 1, 2024 through March 31, 2025 plan period and 116.07 acre-feet for the April 1, 2025 through March 31, 2026 plan period.
+This amount includes lagged depletions resulting from past consumptive use at the site that are projected to impact the river during the plan periods.
+The attached Table 1 shows the monthly breakdown of evaporative, operational, and lagged depletions for the Greeley 35th Avenue Pit.